Dr. Watson: Film

 In the Guy Ritchie-directed Sherlock Holmes movies, Watson is portrayed by Jude Law.
 Law portrays Watson as knowledgeable, brave, strong-willed, and thoroughly professional, as well as a competent detective in his own right.
 Apart from being armed with his trademark sidearm, his film incarnation is also a capable swordsman.
 The film portrays Watson as having a gambling problem, which William S. Baring-Gould had inferred from a reference in "The Adventure of the Dancing Men" to Holmes keeping Watson's cheque book locked in a drawer in his desk.
 Law also portrayed Watson in the 2011 sequel, Sherlock Holmes: A Game of Shadows.

 Watson appears on the 2010 direct-to-DVD Asylum film Sir Arthur Conan Doyle's Sherlock Holmes, a science fiction reinvention in which he was portrayed by actor Gareth David-Lloyd.
 At the beginning of the film, Watson is an elderly man portrayed by David Shackleton during the Blitz in 1940.
 He tells his nurse the tale of the adventure which he and Holmes vowed never to tell the public.
 In 1889, he is a home doctor and personal physician and biographer of Sherlock Holmes (Ben Syder).
 Here, Watson is portrayed as easily confused by Holmes's abilities, but the story is set in 1881, the same year as A Study in Scarlet, which may account for this.
 He is a skilled gunman and is loyal, if often irritated by Holmes's methods.

 Watson, portrayed by Colin Starkey, appears briefly in the 2015 film Mr. Holmes (although he has no dialogue and his face is not shown).
-Reflecting on his career as a detective, Holmes (Ian McKellen) comments that Watson took considerable latitude in writing up the cases for publication, to the point that he views the finished products as little more than "penny dreadfuls."
+Reflecting on his career as a detective, Holmes (Ian McKellen) comments that Watson took considerable latitude in writing up the cases for publication, to the point that he views the finished products as little more than "penny dreadfuls".
 Holmes remarks that several key details of his literary counterpart, including his pipe, deerstalker hat, and 221B Baker Street address, were entirely fictitious.

 The 2015 mashup anime film The Empire of Corpses features a younger, re-imagined Watson as the protagonist, in a steampunk world where the dead are reanimated and used as a labor force.
 He was voiced by Yoshimasa Hosoya in Japanese, and Jason Liebrecht in the English dub.

+Watson is played by John C. Reilly opposite Will Ferrell as Holmes in the 2018 film Holmes & Watson.

+In the 2022 film Enola Holmes 2, Himesh Patel makes an post-credits appearance as Dr. Watson.
+The film is inspired by The Enola Holmes Mysteries, a young adult fiction series of detective novels by American author Nancy Springer.